Dental Implants Mesquite

 Dental Implant Osseointegration & Abutment Placement

 After your implants have been placed, they will gradually fuse to your jawbone.
 This process is called osseointegration, and it can take anywhere from three to six months.
 Once osseointegration is complete, we’ll perform another, smaller surgery in which we place abutments.
-These little metal attachments will allow your dental implants in Mesquite to support your custom-made restoration.
+These little metal attachments will allow your dental implants to support your custom-made restoration.

 Delivery of Dental Implant Restorations